Emergency situation

 Developer

-This article will guide you through how to set up a simple split test in Shoporama.
+In this article, you’ll be guided through how to set up a simple split test in Shoporama.

-How does the split test work?
+How does split testing work?

-2. Click on the "Create new theme" button
+2. Click the “Create New Theme” button

 6. Click “Create” at the bottom of the page